share020/dl/assignments/mp6/README.md

 ### Receptive Field

 The receptive field is the region of the input image that went into the calculation of a particular feature.
 The output of a convolution layer applied to an image is technically another image.
 Each pixel in this new image can only see a portion of the previous image.
-It is easy to see how after applying a kernel of size 3 would result in a new image where each pixel has a receptive field of 3x3.
-A subsequent convolution would result in another image with a receptive field of 5x5 compared to the original input.
+It is easy to see how after applying a kernel of size $3$ would result in a new image where each pixel has a receptive field of $3 \times 3$.
+A subsequent convolution would result in another image with a receptive field of $5 \times 5$compared to the original input.

 <p align="center">